cocomelonc/peekaboo/README.md

 ## CLI (`peekaboo_cli.py`)

 `peekaboo_cli.py` is a command-first Rich CLI for threat research, detection engineering, and local lab workflows.
 Running it without arguments shows a compact home screen with the main areas and quick examples.
 Commands print data first, then suggest the next useful action.

-Section headers use simple `#` ASCII rules, tables use ASCII grids, and syntax output keeps Rich/Pygments highlighting.
+The interface is **frameless and always in color** - no boxes or grids.
+Section headers are filled color bars, lists are aligned columns, and semantic values are colored consistently across every screen (and matched to the dashboard): identifiers in bright cyan, ATT&CK tactics each in their own tactic color, counts and EventIDs bright, and low-cardinality signals rendered as filled "chips" - Sigma severity (` critical ` / ` high ` / ` medium ` / ` low `) and build status (` success ` / ` failed `).
+Everything uses plain ASCII characters plus color attributes, so it renders correctly in any monospace terminal font; `library show` source keeps Rich/Pygments syntax highlighting.

 ```bash
 python3 peekaboo_cli.py